Skara Brae: Related sites in Orkney

 Knap of Howar, on the Orkney island of Papa Westray, is a well-preserved Neolithic farmstead.
 Dating from 3500 BC to 3100 BC, it is similar in design to Skara Brae, but from an earlier period, and it is thought to be the oldest preserved standing building in northern Europe.

+The Barnhouse Settlement is by Loch of Harray on the Orkney Mainland, not far from the Standing Stones of Stenness.
+Excavations were conducted between 1986 and 1991, over time revealing the base courses of at least 15 houses.
+The houses have similarities to those of the early phase of Skara Brae in that they have central hearths, beds built against the walls and stone dressers, and internal drains, but differ in that the houses seem to have been free-standing.
+The settlement dates back to circa 3000 BC.